bleepr/bleepr.github.io/scott.markdown

 ---
 layout: page
 title: "Scott"
-description: "I am god"
+description: "Chief Executive Firmware Engineer/VP Communications"
 header-img: "img/post-bg-03.jpg"
 ---
 ## Firmware
 The hardest part, and the most underappreciated.
 I am the most valuable member of the team.

 ## Introduction
 What makes a bleepr a man.